|President Donald C. Katt, with support from faculty and staff, initiated the Barbara

 This scholarship honors the memory of a man who served his community with dignity and pride.
 Returning full-time Criminal Justice majors at SUNY Ulster are eligible for these awards.
 This scholarship has been established with support from Chief Riggin's family, his many friends, and the Kingston Gold Shields.

 After graduation from Bellevue School of Nursing in New York City, Judith Robins worked as Supervisor of Psychiatric Nursing at Bellevue Hospital and later helped to develop the Psychiatric Unit at Benedictine Hospital.
 After receiving a Bachelor's Degree in Science from St. Joseph's College in Maine, Robins went on to become Assistant Vice President of Materials Management at Benedictine.
 Later, Robins joined Olsten's Health Services (at the time called Upjohn), helping to develop a strong program of home health care.
 The scholarship is available to returning or graduating and transferring SUNY Ulster Nursing students who are interested in Pediatric or Psychiatric Nursing.
 It is preferred that the recipient be an Ulster County high school graduate.

 Helen M. Roedell Memorial Scholarship

 This scholarship, established in 1999 by the Roedell family, is in memory of a woman who confronted her illness of Lymphoma with determination and courage.
-Mrs. Roedell was a committed member of the medical community who worked at Benedictine Hospital as a Health Nurse, until illness forced her retirement.
+Mrs. Roedell was a committed member of the medical community who worked at Benedictine Hospital, until illness forced her retirement.
 "Helen will be remembered as a quiet, refined woman who touched so many with her kind and thoughtful ways."
 Recipients of the Helen M. Roedell Memorial Scholarship will be returning SUNY Ulster Nursing Majors who are enrolled full-time.
 Recipients must demonstrate financial need.